robotix/2020.robotix.in/_events/stax.md

 **Note:**

-* The data input to the bot in the first round will be allowed by means of either wireless communication or changing the parameters in the code of burnt on the microcontroller.
+* The data input to the robot in the first round will be allowed by means of either wireless communication or changing the parameters in the code of burnt on the microcontroller.

 It is suggested that the participant try to make a wireless robot.
-In which case the wireless bot should be battery powered on-board.
+In which case the wireless robot should be powered by battery on-board.

-Links to Tutorials:
+**Links to Tutorials:**

 For relevant tutorials check [ROBOTIX TUTORIALS](https://www.robotix.in/tutorial/).

-##### Contact:
+##### Contact

 ###### Vivek Mudgal